khinthandarkyaw98/BF-RIS-Channel-Covariance-DeepLearning/readme.md

-# Optimization of Downlink Beamforming with Reconfigurable Intelligent Surface using Channel Covariances
+# Optimization of Transmit Beamforming With Channel Covariances for MISO Downlink Assisted by Reconfigurable Intelligent Surfaces

 ### System Model